Architect/Engineer: Gund Partnership, Inc.; LeMessurier Consultants

 The new $25M Studio Arts Building provides 50,000 gross square feet of instructional studios as well as individual faculty and student studios.
 The instructional studios accommodate several studio art functions including printmaking, sculpture, painting and ceramics.

 Reused existing pavers in front of Hills, requiring some extra work to remove the pavers by hand, clean each brick and stack them on pallets so they can be reused.
 Reuse of the pavers reduced both the amount of material that would need to be trucked to a landfill site, and the amount of raw materials required to produce additional bricks and transport them to the site.

 Because the design of the building will not allow the collection or storage of the same quantities of hazardous and toxic materials as is currently on hand in the Art Department's various studios, the users of the building will utilize the EH&S Reuse and Exchange program to recycle and reuse various chemicals, and keep them in very small quantities in the building.
 This is a substantial enhancement to the greenness of the Art Program, affecting many disciplines, especially Printmaking and Photography.
 It also reduces the cost of operation, as EH&S provides the chemicals for free to participating UMass units.

 The landscaping of the project features low-maintenance, drought-resistant plant materials.

-The building's mechanical and electrical systems will be constantly monitored and managed by the campus Energy Management System, providing real time information that will include alarms when systems are not functioning properly and when energy is being used unnecessarily.
+The building's mechanical and electrical systems will be constantly monitored and managed by the campus Energy Management System, providing real time information that will include alarms when systems are not functioning properly and when unnecessary energy is being used.